ELLIOTTCABLE/menhir/INSTALLATION.md

 ## Requirements

-You need OCaml 4.02 or later, ocamlbuild, and GNU make.
+You need OCaml 4.02 or later, dune 2.0 or later, and GNU make.

 ## Configuration Choices